 They are designed to serve multiple purposes – whether it’s weightlifting, metabolic conditioning workouts (metcons), and even some running in-between (as long as it doesn’t come to long distances).

 Unlike runners, which lack lateral stability, cross-trainers are supposed to give you exactly that.
 There are a lot of good options out there, my personal favorite being the Nike Metcon series.

-UPDATE: If you read all that but you are still not convinced what type of shoe to choose, or you just don’t want to buy two different pair of shoes – I got good news for ya!
-The new Nike Metcon DSX Flyknit 2 not only looks SUPER cool, but also combines the best of the two words!
+UPDATE: If you read all that but you are still not convinced what type of shoe to choose, or you just don’t want to buy two different pairs of shoes – I got good news for ya!
+The new Nike Metcon DSX Flyknit 2 not only looks SUPER cool but also combines the best of the two worlds!
 Check out my review of them here!